rlemaigre/Easy-DnD/README.md

-`@dragenter` | Triggered when the mouse enters a Drop component `@dragleave` | Triggered when the mouse leaves a Drop component `@dragover` | Triggered when the mouse moves over a Drop component `@drop` | Triggered when a drop operation completes on a Drop component
+`@dragenter` | Triggered when the mouse enters a Drop component `@dragleave` | Triggered when the mouse leaves a Drop component `@dragover` | Triggered when the mouse moves over a Drop component `@dragend` | Triggered when a drag event is finished while a Drag element is hovered over this Drop component.
+(Including if ESC is pressed while a Drag element was over the top of this Drop component)
+`@drop` | Triggered when a drop operation completes on a Drop component

 ### Props